robert-kel-tg/iterators-1/README.md

 `setLimit` method specifies an optional maximum items to return.
 By default the offset equals `-1`, which translate to all items.

-### Select method
+### setSelect method

-The `select` method enable modifying the iterator content by specifying a callable function that will be applied on each iterator resulting items.
+The `setSelect` method enable modifying the iterator content by specifying a callable function that will be applied on each iterator resulting items.

 The method can take up to three parameters: